 What can Louis C.K. do so he enjoys marijuana more and doesn’t feel so overwhelmed by mega-potent modern bud?

 For starters, he can read this article on managing your marijuana high and using marijuana successfully so it’s more fun and less overwhelming.

 He needs to learn to titrate his dosage so he starts with a very small inhalation, and then waits a few minutes to see how high he got.

-My hope is that eventually Louis C.K. gets to the point where he can enjoy multiple hits of Tangerine Kush, Chocolope, Jack Herer, Sour Diesel, Golden Goat, Haze, Granddaddy Purps, Timewreck, and all the other incredible marijuana strains that have been developed in the past 20 years.
+My hope is that eventually Louis C.K. gets to the point where he enjoys multiple hits of Tangerine Kush, Chocolope, Jack Herer, Sour Diesel, Golden Goat, Haze, Granddaddy Purps, Timewreck, and all the other incredible marijuana strains that have been developed in the past 20 years.

-I know what I’m going to do right now: take a few hits of Girl Scout Cookies bubblehash, and watch the Louis C.K.
+Right now I’m taking hits of Girl Scout Cookies dry sift, and watch the Louis C.K.
 Oh My God and Chewed Up comedy specials, along with clips of him from Parks and Recreation, Louie, Lucky Louie, and his work with David Letterman, Chris Rock, Dana Carvey, Opie and Anthony, and Conan O’Brien.